 - a.
 Securing sufficient financing to fund ongoing operational activity and the development of the underground mine. - b.
-Obtaining consent for an underground mine which is currently subject to a judicial review process. - c.
-Refer to note 23(iv) with regard to notification that the underground development at the Omagh mine has been put on hold until further notice.
+Obtaining consent for an underground mine which is currently subject to a judicial review process.

 Should the Company be unsuccessful in securing the above, there would be significant uncertainty over the Company's ability to continue as a going concern.
 The Company is currently in discussions with a number of potential financiers.